CQCL/pytket-qiskit/docs/index.md

 QiskitRuntimeService.save_account(channel="ibm_quantum_platform", token=ibm_token, instance=inst)
 ```

-To see which devices you can access, use the {py:meth}`IBMQBackend.available_devices` method.
+To see which devices you can access, use the {py:meth}`~.IBMQBackend.available_devices` method.
 Note that it is possible to pass an optional `instance` argument to this method.
 This allows you to see which IBM devices are accessible with your credentials.

 ```{code-cell} ipython3
 ---